rubyonjets/jets/README.md

 ### DynamoDB Local

-Using DynamoDB Local is useful if you are using DynamoDB.
-Just like develop with a local MySQL server, you can do the same with DynamoDB.
-Here's a [DynamoDB Local Setup Walkthrough](https://github.com/tongueroo/jets/wiki/Dynamodb-Local-Setup-Walkthrough) which takes about 5 minutes.
+Just like developing with a local MySQL server, using DynamoDB Local can be useful.
+Here's a [DynamoDB Local Setup Walkthrough](https://github.com/tongueroo/jets/wiki/Dynamodb-Local-Setup-Walkthrough) that takes about 5 minutes.

 ### REPL Console